gil2rok/drghmc/README.md

 This repository contains experimental code for the paper [Sampling From multiscale densities with delayed rejection generalized Hamiltonian Monte Carlo](https://arxiv.org/abs/2406.02741), accepted to AIStats 2025.

-This paper proposes the DR-G-HMC algorithm to generate samples from probability distributions via locally adaptive step sizes.
-This makes DR-G-HMC especially useful for *efficiently* sampling from distributions with *multiscale geometry* that commonly arises in Bayesian hiearchical models.
+We propose the delayed rejection generalized Hamiltonian Monte Carlo (DR-G-HMC) algorithm to generate samples from (unnormalized) probability distributions.
+DR-G-HMC is a Markov chain Monte Carlo method that locally adapts step sizes in a clever way.
+This makes DR-G-HMC especially useful for *efficiently* sampling from distributions with *multiscale geometry* (e.g. curvature) that commonly arises in Bayesian hiearchical models.

+> [!TIP]
-> [!TIP] To use DR-G-HMC, check out the implementation in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit/blob/main/bayes_kit/drghmc.py), a pedagogical and readable repository for Bayesian inference algorithms in Python.
-Consider starring it :star:!
+> To use DR-G-HMC, check out the implementation in [Bayes-Kit](https://github.com/flatironinstitute/bayes-kit/blob/main/bayes_kit/drghmc.py), a pedagogical and readable repository for Bayesian inference algorithms in Python.
+Consider starring it :star:.

 ## Installation :wrench: